-Jim is the father of three active children, Sarah (10-DS), Aidan (8) and Conor (6).
-Jim works for Vertex, Inc as a Principal-Tax Consultant implementing corporate tax solutions for Fortune 1000 clients.
-Jim is a CPA with over 15 years of experience in financial systems.
-Last year he joined the finance committee.
-In his spare time he enjoys spending time with his children and traveling.
+Jim is the father of three active children, Sarah (DS), Aidan and Conor.
+Jim works for a tax software and solutions company implementing corporate tax solutions for Fortune 1000 clients.
+Jim is a CPA with over 20 years of experience in financial software systems.
+In his spare time he enjoys spending time with his children, traveling and playing guitar.

 Rachel graduated from Newark High school in 2013, where she was a prominent member of the cheerleading squad.
 Rachel currently cheers with the East Coast Nitros competition team the Heroes.
 She is a member of the Special Olympic Youth Activation committee [YAC] and a Special Olympic Athlete year round.
 Rachel also is active with the Delaware Theater Company in Totally Awesome Players [TAPS].
 In her first year on the board she established the Friendship Club, an opportunity for her peers to meet social once a month.

 Laura (30) lives in Middletown with her parents.
 She has a younger sister who is a physical therapist and a younger brother who is in grad school at the University of Delaware.
 Laura commutes to north Wilmington 3 days a week to work as a baker at Waggies.
 She can also be found every Sunday working at Bob Evans assisting the servers and wrapping silverware.
 In her free time, Laura participates in sports with Special Olympics, acts with Totally Awesome Players, and takes a hip-hop dance class.
 Laura is a “party girl” and loves to help plan the DSAD teen/adult dances with her mom.
 She enjoys every opportunity to gather her peers for a good time.